-So you’re thinking about becoming a franchise owner because you think it would be a good opportunity at a new career.
-Well, you’re absolutely right.
 The job of a franchise owner is both a challenging and rewarding position, and it can often be quite lucrative as well.
-But what exactly does the day-to-day consist of?
-Read on to learn about a franchise owner’s job description.
+But what exactly does the day-to-day life of a franchisee consist of?

 1. Incorporating Franchise Standards